ArcBytes0/DocumentQC/README.md

 - Keep large datasets out of Git.
 See .gitignore for recommended ignores: data, runs, *.pt, output.
 - For production or large-scale usage, consider batching, multiprocessing, or integrating with a job queue.

-## License
-- Add your preferred license file (e.g., LICENSE) to this repository.